bitovi/hatchify/docs/react/README.md

 ### Everything

 `Everything` is a default component comprised of a set of tabs (one for each schema) and `DataGrid`s.
-This is used when the app is generated to quickly see the defined schemas and records.
+This is used when the app is generated to swiftly validate the defined schemas and records.

 ```tsx
 const App: React.FC = () => {